 - Your organization (relocation, merger, expansion) or its operations

 There are a number of resources available to help you get started with developing your BCP including the National Fire Protection Association (NFPA) 1600 Standard on Continuity, Emergency, and Crisis Management, 2012 and the International Organization for Standards (ISO) 22301 Security and resilience — Business continuity management systems — Requirements, 2019.

 Turn a Crisis into an Opportunity

-Every crisis presents an opportunity to review the effectiveness of the business continuity plan and to determine if modifications are necessary.
+Every crisis presents an opportunity to review the effectiveness of the BCP and to determine if modifications are necessary.
 When the crisis has passed, the Crisis Management Team (usually comprised of key leadership position holders within an organization) should convene to assess its performance and to determine ways in which the institution’s response could be improved.
 For example, did the planned measures appropriately address the situation and help alleviate disruption to operations?
 Did personnel understand their role in implementing the measures?
 Is additional training needed?